 At ForrestBrown, R&D tax credits is all we do.
 We have a level of expertise that is unrivalled within the industry.
 When you combine this with our pragmatism and personality, the level of value we provide can really give companies and their investors the edge.
 We are tried and tested, so you can be confident that we will deliver.
-We were named ‘best independent consultancy firm’ at the prestigious Taxation Awards 2018.

 As a company and as an investor, if you use non-specialists to manage your R&D claims then you risk not fully maximising value.
 Without having specialist knowledge, these companies may not consider the full scope of qualifying expenditure.
 This can equate to missing out on tens or even hundreds of thousands of pounds.

 Working with R&D specialists who are chartered tax adviser qualified results in increased cash benefits.
 Especially when they have industry specialists too.
 When used strategically, this is hugely valuable to the beneficiary companies and those that invest in them.
-After processing the initial claim(s), we continue to work closely with a business, embedding practices that ensure the value of future R&D claims is maximised.
+After processing the initial claim(s), we continue to work closely with a business, embedding practices that ensure the impact of future R&D claims is maximised.
 We learn more about how the business operates, analyse available data and embed record-keeping processes that work within existing systems to continue to grow claims year after year.

 At ForrestBrown, we are also highly experienced in working with businesses in receipt of grant funding.
 Many innovative high-growth companies will already be using grants to fund their work.
-We are able to advice on how to utilise both the RDEC and SME R&D schemes alongside grants to put them in the best position.
+We are able to advice on how to utilise both the RDEC and SME R&D incentives alongside grants to put them in the best position.

-One of the other risks you may face from using a non-specialist is HMRC raising an .
+One of the other risks you may face from using a non-specialist is HMRC raising an enquiry.
 ForrestBrown pride ourselves on our robust processes.
 If a company already faces an enquiry from HMRC or wants to minimise the risk of receiving one, then we can help.

 At ForrestBrown, we work in a way that frees up your time as a company so that you can focus on what matters.
 We have found that some businesses are experiencing a considerable time drain as a result of how their provider currently processes R&D tax credits.
-We will maximise your R&D tax credit, all the while ensuring that we take as little time as possible from vital people within your business.
+We will maximise the strategic impact of your R&D tax credit, all the while ensuring that we take as little time as possible from vital people within your business.
 Intelligent record-keeping plays a significant role in this.

 Contact ForrestBrown today